Ocado is an online-only grocer, and is the only supermarket we've reviewed that doesn't have any bricks-and-mortar stores.

 |Availability of delivery slots|

 Having been set up as an online-only grocer from when it was founded in 2000, Ocado arguably has a technological edge over its competitors.

 It even uses robots to pick and pack some shopping.
 Designed to mimic the human hand, the bots whizz around on gridded tracks and use their grippers to collect the items in your order.
 They know the weight, size and shape of different products, and are programmed to put heavy items at the bottom, meaning less chance of your bottles and cans squashing your fruit and bread.

 Ocado claims that being able to avoid using stores, where other shoppers might buy the items you ordered online, makes the supply chain shorter and more tightly controlled.

 We went undercover to find out how the different supermarkets compare for freshness, using a team of mystery shoppers to order more than 1,000 groceries in the first – and biggest – comparison of its kind in August 2021.

-During the course of the investigation, our mystery shoppers took delivery of items that were already out of date by the time they were delivered, groceries that were within their use-by date but looked too manky to eat, and one item with a completely illegible use-by date.
+During the course of the investigation, our mystery shoppers took delivery of items from various supermarkets that were already out of date by the time they were delivered, groceries that were within their use-by date but looked too manky to eat and one item with a completely illegible use-by date.

-Ocado has put a number of COVID-19 measures in place to keep its customers safe.
-At the time of publishing this page (Feb 2021), all its drivers wear face coverings and put your groceries on your doorstep rather than bringing them inside.
+Ocado has put a number of Covid-19 measures in place to keep its customers safe.
+At the time of publishing this page (February 2022), all its drivers are asked to wear face coverings and put your groceries on your doorstep rather than bringing them inside.

 In April 2019, we investigated how much supermarket plastic packaging is recyclable.
 We ordered 46 of the most popular own-brand items from 11 major UK supermarket chains and found 52% of Ocado's packaging, by item, was widely recyclable at the kerbside.